bhatit2/Front-end-Interview-questions/README.md

 5) Difference between call, apply and bind.
 6) Explain 'this' keyword in javascript.
 7) What are the different ways to create object in javascript?(Object literal notation,constructor function method, object.create method,etc)
-8) What is even bubbling, event capturing and event delegation?
+8) What is event bubbling, event capturing and event delegation?
 9) Explain different array methods.
 10) Write a function to get the sum of all the arguments.
 Count and type of arguments are unknown.
+11) What is deep copy?
+12) How would you clone an object?
+13) Difference between undefined and null.
+14) Explain automatic type conversion in javascript.
+15) Explain IIFE and anonymous function.

 # Angularjs interview questions
 1) what is angularjs?
 Why do we need angularjs?